Joseph Gordon-Levitt: Later acting work

 Gordon-Levitt has said that he made a conscious decision to "be in good movies" after returning to acting.
-His films include 2001's drama Manic which was set in a mental institution, Mysterious Skin (2004) in which he played a gay prostitute and child sexual abuse victim, and Brick (2005), a modern-day film noir set at a high school.
-In Brick he had the lead role of Brendan Frye, a teen who becomes involved in an underground drug ring while investigating a murder.
-Brick received positive reviews, with The Minnesota Daily's critic commenting that Gordon-Levitt played the character "beautifully", saying the performance was "true to (the) film's style", "unfeeling but not disenchanted", and "sexy in the most ambiguous way."
+His films include 2001's drama Manic, which was set in a mental institution, Mysterious Skin (2004) in which he played a gay prostitute and child sexual abuse victim, and Brick (2005), a modern-day film noir set at San Clemente High School.
+In Brick, he had the lead role of Brendan Frye, a teen who becomes involved in an underground drug ring while investigating a murder.
+Brick received positive reviews, with The Minnesota Daily's critic commenting that Gordon-Levitt played the character "beautifully", saying the performance was "true to (the) film's style", "unfeeling but not disenchanted", and "sexy in the most ambiguous way".
 Another review describes the performance as "astounding".

+In 2001, Gordon-Levitt made his debut on the New York stage to excellent reviews in the off-Broadway premiere of Austin Pendleton's Uncle Bob at the SoHo Playhouse.
+Gordon-Levitt starred opposite George Morfogen in the gritty, two-character play.
+The production was directed by Courtney Moorehead and produced by Steven Sendor.

-He starred opposite Steve Sandvoss as a young judgmental missionary in Latter Days (2003), a film that centers on a sexually repressed Mormon missionary (Sandvoss) who falls for his gay neighbor.
+He starred opposite Steve Sandvoss as a young, judgmental missionary in Latter Days (2003), a film that centers on a sexually repressed Mormon missionary (Sandvoss), who falls for his gay neighbor.
 He also had roles in Havoc and Shadowboxer.

 His next role was in 2007's The Lookout in which he played Chris Pratt, a janitor involved in a bank heist.
-In reviewing the film, The Philadelphia Inquirer described Gordon-Levitt as a "surprisingly formidable, and formidably surprising, leading man", while New York magazine stated that he is a "major tabula rasa actor ... a minimalist", and his character is effective because he "doesn't seize the space ... by what he takes away from the character."
-The San Francisco Chronicle specified that he "embodies, more than performs, a character's inner life."
-His 2008 and 2009 films include Stop-Loss, directed by Kimberly Peirce and revolving around American soldiers returning from the Iraq War, and Killshot in which he played a hoodlum partnered with a hired killer played by Mickey Rourke.
+In reviewing the film, The Philadelphia Inquirer described Gordon-Levitt as a "surprisingly formidable, and formidably surprising, leading man", while New York magazine stated that he is a "major tabula rasa actor ... a minimalist", and his character is effective because he "doesn't seize the space ... by what he takes away from the character".
+The San Francisco Chronicle specified that he "embodies, more than performs, a character's inner life".
+His 2008 and 2009 films include Stop-Loss, directed by Kimberly Peirce and revolving around American soldiers returning from the Iraq War, and Killshot, in which he played a hoodlum partnered with a hired killer played by Mickey Rourke.

 Gordon-Levitt played a lead role opposite to friend Zooey Deschanel in 500 Days of Summer, a well-received 2009 release about the deconstruction of a relationship.
-His performance, described as "the real key" to what makes the film work, credits him with using "his usual spell in subtle gradations."
+His performance, described as "the real key" to what makes the film work, credits him with using "his usual spell in subtle gradations".
 Variety's Todd McCarthy praised his performance, saying he "expressively alternates between enthusiasm and forlorn disappointment in the manner Jack Lemmon could".
-Peter Travers of Rolling Stone said the movie "hits you like a blast of pure romantic oxygen" and credited both lead actors for playing "it for real, with a grasp of subtlety and feeling that goes beyond the call of breezy duty."
+Peter Travers of Rolling Stone said the film "hits you like a blast of pure romantic oxygen" and credited both lead actors for playing "it for real, with a grasp of subtlety and feeling that goes beyond the call of breezy duty".
 He was subsequently nominated for a Golden Globe Award.